DanWin/hosting/README.md

 Installation Instructions:
 --------------------------

-The configuration was tested with a standard Debian bookworm and Ubuntu 22.04 LTS installation.
+The configuration was tested with a standard Debian bookworm and Ubuntu 24.04 LTS installation.
 It's recommended you install Debian bookworm (or newer) on your server, but with a little tweaking you may also get this working on other distributions and/or versions.
 If you want to build it on a raspberry pi, please do not use the raspbian images as several things will break.
 Download an image for your pi model from [https://raspi.debian.net/daily-images/](https://raspi.debian.net/daily-images/) instead.

 Because I regularly get asked to make a video tutorial on how to set this up, I decided to create a tutorial which you can [watch on YouTube](https://www.youtube.com/watch?v=f2-SOlnIYmg).
 It is basically just copy-pasting commands, but maybe it helps someone.

 Uninstall packages that may interfere with this setup:
 ```
-DEBIAN_FRONTEND=noninteractive apt-get purge -y apache2* dnsmasq* eatmydata exim4* imagemagick-6-common mysql-client* mysql-server* nginx* libnginx-mod* php7* resolvconf && systemctl disable systemd-resolved.service && systemctl stop systemd-resolved.service
+DEBIAN_FRONTEND=noninteractive apt purge -y apache2* dnsmasq* eatmydata exim4* imagemagick-6-common mysql-client* mysql-server* nginx* libnginx-mod* php7* resolvconf && systemctl disable systemd-resolved.service && systemctl stop systemd-resolved.service
 ```

 If you have problems resolving hostnames after this step, temporarily switch to a public nameserver like 1.1.1.1 (from CloudFlare) or 8.8.8.8 (from Google)